AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/set-up-workfront-for-outlook.md

 ## System requirements

-The following applications are available:&nbsp;
+The following applications are available:

-* **[!DNL Outlook] on the Web:** The [!DNL Workfront] add-in is available when using [!DNL Outlook] from a&nbsp;web browser either on a desktop or mobile device.
+* **[!DNL Outlook] on the Web:** The [!DNL Workfront] add-in is available when using [!DNL Outlook] from a web browser either on a desktop or mobile device.
 This functionality is also available when using the [!DNL Outlook] Web App.
 * **[!DNL Outlook] Desktop Application:** The [!DNL Workfront] add-in is available when using the [!DNL Windows] and [!DNL Mac] desktop versions of [!DNL Outlook] included with the [!DNL Office] package.

 The [!DNL Workfront] add-in for [!DNL Outlook] is supported in environments that meet the following requirements: